Ty France Player Props: Mariners vs. Cardinals

-Ty France -- batting .289 with four doubles, six walks and seven RBI in his past 10 games -- will be in action for the Seattle Mariners versus the St. Louis Cardinals, with Steven Matz on the mound, on April 21 at 10:10 PM ET.
+Ty France -- with a slugging percentage of .378 in his past 10 games, including no home runs) -- will be in action for the Seattle Mariners against the St. Louis Cardinals, with Miles Mikolas on the hill, on April 22 at 9:40 PM ET.

-In his last game, he went 1-for-4 with a double against the Brewers.
+He had a hitless showing in his previous game (0-for-4) against the Cardinals.

 Ty France Game Info & Props vs. the Cardinals